shabbychef/mazealls/README.md

 Regular _2n_ gons usually admit a dissection into rhombuses.
 Sometimes, however, these have extremely acute angles, which do not translate into nice mazes.
-At the moment, there is only support for octagons, decagons, and
+At the moment, there is only support for octagons, and decagons.
+While a dodecagon would also admit such a dissection, this would require extremely acute angles which would make an ugly maze.
-dodecagons:

 ```r